What we are facing……

 What role does Engineering play?

-Is there a guideline in place?
+Is there a state guideline in place?

 Yes – after months of workshops and planning, FDOT published Florida’s Complete Streets Implementation Plan in December 2015.
 The plan ensures that future transportation decisions and investments address the needs of all road users, not just those behind the wheel.
 Their hard work paid off in 2017 when Smart Growth America commended the plan as one of the Best Complete Streets Initiatives.